Measuring the influence of beliefs in belief networks: Measuring node influence

-The key issue in these approaches is how to weight the contribution of the neighborhood k-shell values to node's influence.
-Gravity index centrality \citep{maIdentifyingInfluentialSpreaders2016} was proposed as a solution.
+Gravity index centrality (GIC) \citep{maIdentifyingInfluentialSpreaders2016} was proposed as an answer to this problem.
 This measure takes inspiration from classical gravity formula proposed by Newton and estimates the strength of influence nodes have on each other by simultaneously considering the intrinsic influences of the nodes themselves and the distance between them \citep{liIdentifyingInfluentialSpreaders2019}.
 K-shell values of two nodes are taken as their mass and the shortest path distance between them as the distance for gravity formula.
 The influence of node $i$ becomes the sum of the force it exerts to nodes in its neighborhood.
 This way, nodes with the same k-shell value may have different influence because they are placed in different neighborhoods and have different distances from their influential neighbors.
 This approach can be time consuming and computationally heavy for larger networks, but it performs better than degree centrality or classic k-shell method \citep{majiSystematicSurveyInfluential2020}.
-In the original version, gravity index centrality was limited to unweighted networks in the same way as the original k-shell method, but since we have an improved k-shell algorithm for weighted networks \citep{garasShellDecompositionMethod2012}, it's trivial to adapt gravity index centrality for weighted undirected networks.
-Other, more recent, improvements of gravity centrality, such as \citet{liGeneralizedGravityModel2021} where k-shell value as mass was replaced with a combination of degree and local clustering coefficient, are limited to unweighted networks and will not be discussed in this paper.